 Remove the pan from the heat, cover, and keep warm until ready to use.

 Preheat your grill for medium heat or 35o degrees F.

-Preheat grill for medium heat.
-Once it is fully heated, oil the grill grates well using a large pair of tongs and folded paper towels dipped in oil.
+Once fully heated, oil the grill grates well using a large pair of tongs and folded paper towels dipped in oil.
 Make several passes to create a non-stick surface.
-As mentioned above, if fish does not have skin attached, consider cooking it either on a plank or in a foil packet.
+As mentioned above, if fish does not have the skin attached, consider cooking it either on a plank or cast-iron pan.

 Brush fish with oil and place it flesh side down on the grill grates.
 Let it cook for 2-3 minutes.
 The fish will naturally release when it's ready.

 Use a large metal spatula to flip it onto the skin side gently.

 Close the grill lid and let it cook for 2-3 minutes.

 Separate the teriyaki sauce in half—Reserve half of it for serving.